Harry Arter: Personal life

-Arter is the brother-in-law of former England player and Burnley F.C. manager Scott Parker, who is married to Arter's sister Carly.
+Arter is the brother-in-law of former England player and former Burnley F.C. manager Scott Parker, who is married to Arter's sister Carly.
 They both began their careers at Charlton.
 Arter has frequently cited Parker as a positive influence in his life.
-When Arter was released by Charlton and struggled to find a new club, Parker let him live in his house and paid him to do oddjobs in order to earn money.
+When Arter was released by Charlton and struggled to find a new club, Parker let him live in his house and paid him to do odd jobs in order to earn money.
 Arter played under Parker at Fulham during the 2019–20 season which he spent on loan at the club.

 In December 2015, Arter and his partner, Rachel, suffered a family tragedy when their daughter died at birth.
 Bournemouth manager Eddie Howe paid tribute to Arter following a 2–1 win over Manchester United on 12 December.
 Howe dedicated the win to Arter and said it had been "a hugely emotional week for him."
 In October 2016, Arter shared the news of his partner being pregnant again.
 On 17 February 2017, she gave birth to a baby girl, and called her Raine.